Bernardo Bellotto: Life

 Bellotto was born in Venice, the son of Lorenzo Antonio Bellotto and Fiorenza Canal, sister of the famous Canaletto, and studied in his uncle's workshop.

 In 1742 he moved to Rome, where he produced vedute of that city.
 In 1744 and 1745 he traveled northern Italy, again depicting vedute of each city.
 Among others, he worked for Charles Emmanuel III of Savoy.

 From 1747 to 1758 he moved to Dresden, following an invitation from King Augustus III of Poland.
 He created paintings of the cities Dresden and Pirna and their surroundings.
 Today these paintings preserve a memory of Dresden's former beauty, which was destroyed by bombing during World War II.

 His international reputation grew, and in 1758 he accepted an invitation from Empress Maria Theresa to come to Vienna, where he painted views of the city's monuments.

 In 1761 Bellotto left Vienna for Munich, where he spent almost a year.
-In a letter to her cousin Maria Antonia of Bavaria, Empress Maria Theresia had praised Bellotto's artistic achievements at the Viennese court.
+In a letter to her cousin Duchess Maria Antonia of Bavaria, Empress Maria Theresia had praised Bellotto's artistic achievements at the Viennese court.
 Logically, he was commissioned works by the ruling family of Bavaria.
-He painted a panoramic view of Munich and two vedute of Nymphenburg Palace for the elector of Bavaria.
+He painted a panoramic view of Munich and two vedute of Nymphenburg Palace for Maximilian III Joseph, Elector of Bavaria.
 At the end of 1761, Bellotto returned to Dresden.

-When King Augustus III of Poland, also an Elector of Saxony, who usually lived in Dresden, died in 1763, Bellotto's work became less important in Dresden.
-As a consequence, he left Dresden to seek employment in Saint Petersburg at the court of Catherine II of Russia.
-On his way to Saint Petersburg, however, Bellotto accepted an invitation in 1764 from Poland's newly elected King Stanislaus Augustus Poniatowski to become his court painter in Warsaw from 1768.
+When King Augustus III of Poland, also Elector of Saxony, who usually lived in Dresden, died in 1763, Bellotto's work became less important in Dresden.
+As a consequence, he left Dresden to seek employment in Saint Petersburg at the court of Catherine the Great.
+On his way to Saint Petersburg, however, Bellotto accepted an invitation in 1764 from Poland's newly elected King Stanisław August Poniatowski to become his court painter in Warsaw from 1768.

 Here he remained some 16 years, for the rest of his life, as court painter to the King, for whom he painted numerous views of the Polish capital and its environs for the Royal Castle in Warsaw, complement of the great historical paintings commissioned by Poniatowski from Marcello Bacciarelli.
 His initial commissions included painted decoration of the Ujazdów Castle between 1767 and 1770, of which a study of illusionistic vault is the only preserved example of profuse decoration lost in 1784 during the reconstruction of the castle into military barracks.